-Astounding bravery by young officers like Vikram Batra, Manoj Pandey, Padmapani Acharya, Vijayant Thapar, Balwan Singh, Sachin Nimbalkar and soldiers like Sanjay Kumar and Yogendra Singh Yadav (Param Veer Chakra- Living Legend!) can never be forgotten.
+Unparalleled bravery by young officers like Vikram Batra, Manoj Pandey, Padmapani Acharya, Anuj Nayyar, Vijayant Thapar, Balwan Singh, Amol Kalia, Sachin Nimbalkar and living legends Param Veer Sanjay Kumar and Yogendra Singh Yadav must never be forgotten.
 Commanding officers like Ravindernath, Khushal Thakur and Lalit Rai displayed steely resilience and single-minded devotion to duty.
-Sqn Ldr Ajay Ahuja laid down his life for his brother.
-And for every single brave deed noticed and recognised, there were many that went unnoticed in the fog of war.
+Air Warrior Ajay Ahuja gave his life for saving his brother officer.
+And for every courageous, gallant act recognised and honoured, there were many that went un-noticed and unsung in the fog of war.

 These legendary tales deserve mention not only in our military history books but also in the textbooks of our primary and secondary schools, to be able to inspire young children.

 Akshay was inspired too.
 He did not waver in the face of unexpected and grave danger during the Nagrota terrorist attack.
 When he gave up his all – as have thousands of brave soldiers in the past, he joined his band of brave brothers in bringing honour to his family, his unit, the Indian Army and our country.

 I urge each one of you to watch this video.